Growing snowflake Leucojum bulbs in the garden is an easy and fulfilling endeavor. Let’s learn more about how to grow snowflake bulbs.

 Summer snowflakes are the larger of the two plants, growing 1 1/2 to 3 feet tall.
 The foliage of spring snowflake bulbs grows about 10 inches tall and the flowers bloom on 12-inch stalks.
 Unlike some spring bulbs, the snowflake’s foliage lasts a long time after the flowers fade.
 Growing snowflake Leucojum at the back of a low-growing perennial border creates an interesting backdrop for late spring and early summer-blooming flowers.

 How to Grow Snowflake Bulbs

 Snowflakes are hardy in USDA plant hardiness zones 3 through 9.

 Choose a location with full sun or partial shade and well-drained soil.
 If your soil isn’t rich in organic matter, work plenty of compost or composted manure into the bed before planting.
 Sprinkle a small amount of bulb fertilizer over the compost before digging it deep into the soil.

 Plant the bulbs in fall under 3 to 4 inches of soil and 6 to 10 inches apart.

 Snowflake Plant Care

-When spring arrives, the plants only demand is moist soil.
-Water the plants deeply and thoroughly when rainfall is less than two inches per week.
+When spring arrives, the plant’s only demand is moist soil.
+Water the plants deeply and thoroughly when rainfall is less than 2 inches per week.
 Keep up the watering schedule as long as the plant is growing.

 Snails and slugs love to dine on snowflakes.
-If you’ve ever seen their slime trails in the area, it’s a good idea to set out traps and baits in spring.
+If you see their slime trails in the area, it’s a good idea to set out traps and baits in spring.
 Some bait is harmless to children, pets and wildlife while others are quite toxic.
 Read the label carefully before making your choice.